iterative/dvc.org/static/docs/commands-reference/gc.md

                               Remote repository to collect garbage in.
         -T, --all-tags        Show status of a local cache compared to a remote repository for all tags.
-        -d, --with-deps       Show status of a local cache compared to a remote repository for all dependencies of the specified target.
 ```

 ## Examples